thepowersgang/mrustc/README.md

 Short-term
 ----------
-- Fix currently-failing tests (mostly in type inferrence)
+- Fix currently-failing tests (mostly in type inference)
 - Fix all known TODOs in MIR generation (still some possible leaks)

 Medium-term